jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 -   The SOCKS server accepts SSL/TLS connections.

-By default SSL/TLS for TCP traffic between the client and the SOCKS server is disabled.
+By default, SSL/TLS for TCP traffic between the client and the SOCKS server is disabled.
 To enable SSL/TLS for TCP traffic between the client and the SOCKS server, you will need to have the property `socksClient.ssl.enabled` set to `true`.
 In addition, you will need to have the property